-- 17.8 If repair work has still to be carried out on termination of the rental agreement for which the tenant is to blame, the tenant will owe the landlord compensation for loss of rental income.
-This compensation is calculated per day as follows: the most recently applicable total rent due per month divided by 30. - 17.9 If the tenant has left objects behind in the rented housing on termination of the rental agreement, he shall lose possession of such objects and he will be considered to have given them up.
-The landlord will be authorised to dispose freely of said objects and to choose whether he has them removed, destroyed or temporarily stored.
-Any and all costs of removal, destruction and/or storage of the objects and any other costs and loss related to the objects shall be at the expense of the tenant.
-The landlord is not liable for damage to objects or for their loss.
-The stipulations of this Article do not apply to movable property the tenant transferred to the next tenant, provided that such transfer has been notified in writing to the landlord, provided that the tenant has provided proof of this transfer to the landlord. - 17.10 If the rental agreement terminates as a consequence of the demise of the tenant and no heirs have contacted the landlord before the end of the second calendar month after the demise of the tenant, the landlord will be entitled to access the rented housing without court intervention and be authorised to remove any and all objects from the rented housing without the landlord being bound by any retention obligation.
-Any removal costs will be at the expense of the heirs of the tenant.
-If the landlord should retain any objects, the costs thereof shall be borne by the heirs of the tenant and the landlord has the right of retention in this respect.
+The Landlord will be authorised to dispose freely of said objects and to choose whether he has them removed, destroyed or temporarily stored.
+Any and all costs of removal, destruction and/or storage of the objects and any other costs and damage related to the objects shall be at the expense of the Tenant.
+The Landlord is not liable for damage to objects or for their damage.

+The stipulations of this Article do not apply to movable property the Tenant transferred to the next Tenant, provided that such transfer has been notified in writing to the Landlord, provided that the Tenant has provided proof of this transfer to the Landlord.

+17.10 If the rental agreement terminates as a consequence of the death of the Tenant and no heirs have contacted the Landlord before the end of the second calendar month after the death of the Tenant, the Landlord will be entitled to access the Premises without court intervention and be authorised to remove any and all objects from the Premises without the Landlord being bound by any retention obligation.
+Any removal costs will be at the expense of the heirs of the Tenant.
+If the Landlord should retain any objects, the costs thereof shall be borne by the heirs of the Tenant and the Landlord has the right of retention in this respect.

-18. Choice of address for service
+18. Choice of domicile

-- 18.1 As from the effective date of the rental agreement, all communications from the landlord to the tenant related to the performance of the agreement will be directed to the address of the rented housing, unless the tenant rented the rented housing for his employee.
-In that case, all communications from the landlord will be directed to the address of the tenant as stated in the rental agreement. - 18.2 In the case where the tenant has no longer his (only) principal residence in the rented housing and/or is effectively no longer living in the rented housing, he shall undertake to inform the landlord forthwith in writing stating his new address/principal residence for service. - 18.3 In the case where the tenant leaves the rented housing without giving the landlord his new address, the address of the rented housing will continue to be or will be considered to be the tenant's address for service.
+- 18.1 As from the effective date of the rental agreement, all communications from the Landlord to the Tenant related to the performance of the agreement will be directed to the address of the Premises, unless the Tenant rented the Premises for his employee.
+In that case, all communications from the Landlord will be directed to the address of the Tenant as stated in the rental agreement. - 18.2 In the case where the Tenant no longer had his (only) principal residence in the Premises and/or is effectively no longer living in the Premises, he shall undertake to inform the Landlord in writing immediately stating his new address/principal residence. - 18.3 In the case where the Tenant leaves the Premises without giving the Landlord his new address, the address of the Premises will continue to be or will be considered to be the Tenant's address.